A Word With Bukowski

 You always could

-out talk me, you know.
+outtalk me, you know.

-I tell you I have visions
+I say I have visions

 of Dorothy's shoes,

-empty on the yellow
+empty, on the yellow

 brick road, and that